Community Empowerment and Engagement

 Where communities are empowered we would expect to see a range of benefits: local democratic participation boosted; increased confidence and skills among local people; higher numbers of people volunteering in their communities; and more satisfaction with quality of life in a local neighbourhood.
 Better community engagement and participation leads to the delivery of better, more responsive services and better outcomes for communities.

 What is the Scottish Government doing to empower communities in Scotland?

 The Scottish Government is taking forward action in a number of areas and is working closely with partners to help to support and promote community empowerment and engagement.

-We have introduced the Community Empowerment (Scotland) Bill, to give community bodies new rights and public sector authorities new duties to boost community empowerment and engagement.
+We have introduced the Community Empowerment (Scotland) Act, to give community bodies new rights and public sector authorities new duties to boost community empowerment and engagement.

 In 2009 we published the Community Empowerment Action Plan, developed jointly with COSLA and third sector organisations.

 There are links on these pages to a range of tools and guidance to help community bodies and public sector authorities in this work.